LGMOak/lumino/README.md

 ```python
 self.source = sr.Microphone(i)
 ```
 where `i` is the index position of desired microphone.
-Typically, `self.source = sr.Microphone()` should suffice, but this is not gauranteed.
+Typically, `self.source = sr.Microphone()` should suffice, but this is not guaranteed.
 If on linux, highly recommend to use pulseaudio